liangshuang1993/Udacity_DL/readme.md

 Finished

 ###Task3 regularization
-This part need to finish L2 and drop regularization
+This part need to finish L2 and drop regularization, and then build a multi-layer network.

+I have built a network with 2 hidden layers.
+The accury on test data is 95%